DESIGNATED NEWS RELEASE

 About Sandstorm Gold

-Sandstorm is a gold royalty company that provides upfront financing to gold mining companies that are looking for capital and in return, receives the right to a percentage of the gold produced from a mine, for the life of the mine.
-After the Transactions close, Sandstorm will have acquired a portfolio of 260 royalties, of which 39 of the underlying mines are producing.
-Sandstorm plans to grow and diversify its low cost production profile through the acquisition of additional gold royalties.
+Sandstorm Gold Royalties is a gold royalty company that provides upfront financing to gold mining companies that are looking for capital and in return, receives the right to a percentage of the gold produced from a mine, for the life of the mine.
+The Company has acquired a portfolio of 230 royalties, of which 29 of the underlying mines are producing.
+Sandstorm Gold Royalties plans to grow and diversify its low cost production profile through the acquisition of additional gold royalties.
 For more information visit: www.sandstormgold.com.

 CAUTIONARY STATEMENTS TO U.S. SECURITYHOLDERS